smart-data-models/dataModel.WaterQuality/SludgeQualityObserved/doc/spec.md

         type: Property
         units: percentage of SS (min)
     Ni:
-      description: 'Property.
-Nickel.
-Concentration of Nickel.
-Units:''mg/Kg SS'''
+      description: Nickel.
+Concentration of Nickel
       minimum: 0
       type: number
       x-ngsi:
         type: Property
         units: mg/Kg SS
     P-TOT:
-      description: 'Property.
-Total Phosphorus.
-Total phosphorus is a measure of all forms of phosphorus in the water, including dissolved and particulate, organic and inorganic.
-Units:''percentage of SS (min)'''
+      description: 'Total Phosphorus.
+Total phosphorus is a measure of all forms of phosphorus in the water, including dissolved and particulate, organic and inorganic'
       maximum: 1
       minimum: 0
       type: number